 What is a Smash Cake

 A smash cake is a small cake designed specifically for a baby’s first birthday celebration.
-It’s usually much smaller than a traditional cake and is made of soft ingredients that are safe for a baby to eat.
-The idea is to let the baby have some fun smashing it and getting messy with it, while still enjoying the taste of the sweet treat.
+It’s usually much smaller than a traditional cake and made with soft ingredients safe for a baby to eat.
+The idea is to let the baby have some fun smashing it and getting messy with it, while still enjoying the sweet treat.

-Smash Cake Tip: Place the cake onto your baby’s highchair tray or on top of a sheet spread out on the floor to help contain smash cake messes.
+Smash Cake Tip: Place the cake on your baby’s highchair tray or on a sheet spread out on the floor to help contain the mess.
 Baby won’t mind having their cake picnic style!

 Spread of ingredients in colorful bowls against a white background.